Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sky full of fireworks| ©Designecologist

-Around November 5 is celebrated in London the "Bonfire Night', a festival commemorating the night in which the Catholic revolutionary Guy Fawkes participated in the Gunpowder Plot of 1605 to try to kill King James I, who was opposed to give some religious tolerance to Catholics in the kingdom.
+Around November 5 is celebrated in London the "Bonfire Night', a festival that commemorates the night in which the Catholic revolutionary Guy Fawkes participated in the Gunpowder Plot of 1605 to try to kill King James I, who was opposed to give some religious tolerance to Catholics in the kingdom.

 During the event, bonfires are usually lit to burn dolls representing Fawkes while the sky is filled with colorful fireworks.
 A spectacle that will certainly impress you if you have never seen it before.

 Some of the places where you can go to see the bonfire night are Wimbledon Park, Morden Park or Battersea Park, among others.
-There will also be musical events, family activities and plenty of food and drink for a great time.
+There will also be musical events, family activities and plenty of food and drink to keep you entertained.

-6. Take a stroll through the first Christmas markets
+9. Take a walk through the first Christmas markets

 At the Southbank Centre Winter Market| ©Pete Woodhead